-3. Distinctive characteristics of the central bank's financial statements
+3. Distinctive Characteristics of the Central Bank's Financial Statements

-Characteristic 1 Assets and Liabilities are currency mismatch
+Characteristic 1 The currency of the Assets and Liabilities are mismatch

-The central bank's financial statements differ from those of private sectors in the way that most central banks' assets are foreign assets or international reserves, while their liabilities are in local currencies of each country.
-In case of the BOT, liabilities in the form of Thai baht include both banknotes and debt securities issued by the BOT to manage liquidity and maintain the country's financial stability.
-Therefore, the distinctive characteristic of the central bank's financial statements is that assets and liabilities are currency mismatch, making an annual asset valuation of foreign currencies become mandatory in order to prepare the financial statements in the form of Thai baht.
-The revaluation can be compared to the calculation of the value of foreign currency assets to their value in Thai baht if all foreign currency assets were liquidated at this moment.
+The central bank's financial statements differ from those of private sectors in the way that most central banks' assets are foreign assets or international reserves, while liabilities are in local currencies of each country.
+In the case of the BOT, liabilities in the form of Thai baht include both banknotes and debt securities issued by the BOT to manage liquidity and maintain the country's financial stability.
+Therefore, the distinctive characteristic of the central bank's financial statements is that assets and liabilities are currency mismatch.
+At the end of each year, the foreign assets need to be revaluated into Thai baht in order to prepare the financial statements.
+The objective of the revaluation is to evaluate the value of foreign currency assets in Thai baht as if all foreign currency assets were liquidated at this moment.
+Therefore, most of the profits or losses shown in the financial statements are "revaluation profit or loss," also known as "unrealized gain/loss."